marcosbracco/static-checker/doc/CHECKER-BUILD.md

 Build
 -----

-When you double click on `env.bat` you will get a console, with python and VC command line environmnet.
+When you double click on `build-env.bat` you will get a console, with python and VC command line environmnet.

-First clone and checkout everything:
+First clone and checkout everything,

 	static-checker> git clone -b release_70 https://github.com/llvm-mirror/llvm.git
 	static-checker> cd llvm\tools